-These steam cakes were made with matcha/premium green tea powder this time.
 What does matcha taste like?
 It’s a bit difficult to describe.
 It has a unique rich bitter taste as well as sweetness.
 When matcha is used in recipes, the flavor becomes subtler.
 If you are a matcha fan, you might be interested in my other matcha recipes like Green Tea Ice Cream, Green Tea Cookies, and Green Tea Crème Brûlée.

 This simple and quick steamed cake recipe is perfect for after school snack or when you have sudden guests.
 Hope you enjoy “steaming” these little cakes!
 Itadakimasu!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - Wrap a frying pan lid with a kitchen towel.
 This will prevent condensation from falling onto the cakes while steaming.

 - Place four empty ramekins in the pan and pour water into the frying pan to halfway up the exterior of the ramekins.
 Take out the ramekins, cover the pan with the lid, and bring water to a boil.